Charles Hervey Bagot: Copper mining

 Towards the end of 1842 his youngest son Charles Samuel Bagot came across mineral specimens on his father's property near the site of the present Kapunda.
 Around the same time Francis Stacker Dutton found similar outcrops on nearby Anlaby, which he was developing with his brother Frederick Hansborough Dutton.
-When the Dutton brothers took steps to secure the land around this discovery, they learned of Bagot's find and together got 80 acres surveyed, tendered for it in the Government Gazette, and bought it for the fixed Government price for "waste lands" at £1 an acre.
-Later, when a second section was put up for auction, Dutton and Bagot had to bid up to £2,210 to secure it.
-They secured a mining lease, for which, with one Ravenshaw, he floated a company to work what was in 1844 the first copper mine in Australia (some 18 months before Burra Burra), and lasted until 1877.
+When the Dutton brothers took steps to secure the land around this discovery, they learned of Bagot's find and together got 80 acres surveyed, tendered for it in the Government Gazette, and bought it for the fixed government price for "waste lands" at £1 an acre.
+Later, when a second section was put up for auction, Dutton and Bagot had to bid up to £2210 to secure it.
+They secured a mining lease, for which, with a Mr Ravenshaw, he floated a company to work what was in 1844 the first copper mine in Australia (some 18 months before Burra Burra).
+It produced the richest and purest copper ore the world has ever seen.
+Kapunda's mine was the saviour of South Australia's financial woes in the 1840s.
+The mine closed in 1877.